 Quick Answer

-Reviewed by Jay SabineCeMAP Qualified29 years experience
+Reviewed by Jay SabineCeMAP, Cert CII (MP)29 years experience

-Compare across the whole market using a broker.
+Best mortgage rates UK guide: compare today's rates across the whole market using a broker.
 The lowest rate depends on your deposit size, credit score, and circumstances - not just headline rates.

 Finding the best mortgage rate requires looking beyond headline rates advertised by lenders.
 Those rates typically require 40%+ deposits and perfect credit.
 Your actual rate depends on your loan-to-value ratio (how much you're borrowing vs property value), credit history, employment type, and property type.
 A mortgage broker can search thousands of deals across the market - including exclusive products not available directly - to find the lowest rate for your specific situation.
 They'll also calculate whether a higher fee with lower rate, or lower fee with higher rate, works out cheaper over your intended term.